W. D. Jones: Joplin, Missouri

 Jones was a combatant in the April 13, 1933 Joplin shootout with law officers in which Constable Wes Harryman and motor detective Harry McGinnis were killed by shotgun.
 Police estimated that this shootout lasted about one minute, from first shot to last.
 The most serious injury to the Barrows was to W.D.
 Jones.
-He was struck in the left side, possibly by a shot fired through the garage's glass window by Detective McGinnis or through the still-open garage door by Officer Harryman's only fired round, though Officer Kahler of the Missouri State Highway Patrol, recalling the battle in 1980, said that he himself shot Jones below the right shoulder blade, many seconds after the two fatally wounded officers were down.
-The Barrows fled westward; they stopped once at a gas station for aspirin and rubbing alcohol.
-They moved Jones into the front seat and wrapped him in the blanket that usually covered the guns; Parker pried open his wound with knitting needles and poured rubbing alcohol into it.
+He was struck in the left side, possibly by a shot fired through the garage's glass window by Detective McGinnis or through the still-open garage door by Officer Harryman's only fired round, though Officer Kahler of the Missouri State Highway Patrol, recalling the battle in 1980, said that he shot Jones below the right shoulder blade, many seconds after the two fatally wounded officers were down.

+The Barrows fled westward.
+They stopped once at a gas station for aspirin and rubbing alcohol.
+They moved Jones into the front seat and wrapped him in the blanket that usually covered the guns.
+Parker pried open his wound with knitting needles and poured rubbing alcohol into it.
 In the Texas Panhandle, somewhere near Shamrock or Amarillo, they pulled over to examine their wounds.
 "Clyde wrapped an elm branch in gauze and pushed it through the hole in my side and out my back.
 The bullet had gone clean through me so we knew it would heal."

-The unexpected viciousness of the apartment dwellers' response, the haul of weaponry recovered, and especially the rolls of film they left behind made the Barrow Gang suddenly wanted and recognizable far beyond Texas.
-In their immediate descriptions of the gun battle the police officers remembered only two shooters, whom they named as Clyde and Buck Barrow; no witness remembered a third man.
-Jones was never correctly identified while he was with Clyde Barrow; when he had to introduce himself during his time with the Barrows he used the name "Jack Sherman."
-From the Joplin photos police variously identified him as Buck Barrow, Pretty Boy Floyd and Hubert Bleigh.
+The unexpected viciousness of the apartment dwellers' response, the haul of weaponry recovered, and especially the rolls of film they left behind made the Barrow Gang suddenly wanted and recognized far beyond Texas.
+In their immediate descriptions of the gun battle, the police officers remembered only two shooters, whom they named as Clyde and Buck Barrow.
+No witness remembered a third man.
+Jones was never correctly identified while he was with Clyde Barrow.
+When he had to introduce himself during his time with the Barrows, he used the name "Jack Sherman."
+From the Joplin photos, police variously identified him as Buck Barrow, Pretty Boy Floyd and Hubert Bleigh.